w3f/Grants-Program/applications/JuaDEX.md

 * **Full-time equivalent (FTE):**  ???
 * **Total Costs:** ???

-### Milestone 1: Framework design and minimal DEX Pallets
+### Milestone 1: Smart Contract Development
+The first milestone should be the development and deployment of the smart contracts required for the DEX.
+This includes the escrow smart contracts and any other smart contracts necessary for the exchange to function.
 | Number | Deliverable | Specification |
 | --- | --- | --- |
 | 0a. | License | Apache |